mariolambrette/AnimalTrackR/README.md

 )
 ```

-When setting nested list up consider your experimental design carefully.
+When setting the nested list up consider your experimental design
-Ideally, your footage is divided into folders rouhgly based on
+carefully.
+Ideally, your footage is divided into folders roughly based
-experimental groups, and as such separating groups is straightforward
+on experimental groups, and as such separating groups is straightforward
 and should always be done.
 If your file structure is more complex it may
 be tempting to ignore some of the experimental groupings and samples
 frames from the whole dataset.
 This is not always an issue but should be